 Service Level Agreement from software vendors are guarantees made, for example, an SLA to have an SPM with high availability; an uptime of 99.99%

-Incentive payments and costs which are split between two or more payees.
+Split refers to the number of incentive payments and costs that are split between two or more employees.

 Split Sales Commission Agreement

-Split sales commission agreements divide commission into parts to reward salespeople for their contributions.
-Split sales commissions can be distributed equally, or tailored for each individual.
+Split sales commission agreements divide the commission made on a sale into shares to award all salespeople for their contributions.
+Split sales commissions can be distributed equally among contributors, or tailored for each payee.